-G-III designs, manufactures, and markets an extensive range of outerwear, sportswear and dresses, including coats, jackets, pants, women's suits and women's performance wear, as well as luggage and women's handbags and small leather goods.
+G-III designs, manufactures, and markets an extensive range of apparel, including outerwear, dresses, sportswear, women's suits and women's performance wear, as well as luggage and women's handbags, small leather goods and cold weather accessories.
 We sell our products under our own proprietary brands, which include Andrew Marc, Marc New York and Marc Moto, licensed brands and private retail labels.
-As of January 31, 2011, G-III operated 132 retail stores, 130 of which are outlet stores operated under the Wilsons Leather name.
+As of January 31, 2012, G-III operated 139 retail stores, of which 135 are outlet stores operated under the Wilsons Leather name and 4 are outlet stores operated under our Andrew Marc brand.
+As of January 31, 2012, our joint venture with the Camuto Group operated 11 Vince Camuto outlet stores.

 While our products are sold at a variety of price points through a broad mix of retail partners and our own outlet stores, a majority of our sales are concentrated with our ten largest customers.
-Sales to our ten largest customers were 53.8% of our net sales in fiscal 2010 and 62.7% of our net sales in 2011.
+Sales to our ten largest customers comprised 55.0% of our net sales in fiscal 2010, 62.7% of our net sales in 2011 and 63.3% of our net sales in fiscal 2012.

 Our business is dependent on, among other things, retailer and consumer demand for our products.
 We believe that economic uncertainty and a slowdown in the global macroeconomic environment continue to negatively impact the level of consumer spending for discretionary items.
-The current uncertain economic environment has been characterized by a decline in consumer discretionary spending that has affected retailers and sellers of consumer goods, particularly those whose goods are viewed as discretionary purchases, such as fashion apparel and related products, such as ours.
+The current uncertain economic environment has been characterized by a decline in consumer discretionary spending that may affect retailers and sellers of consumer goods, particularly those whose goods are viewed as discretionary purchases, such as fashion apparel and related products, such as ours.
 We cannot predict the direction in which the current economic environment will move.
-Continued uncertain macroeconomic conditions may have a negative impact on our results for fiscal 2012.
+Continued uncertain macroeconomic conditions may have a negative impact on our results for fiscal 2013.